finalist/liferay-lam/documentation.md

 		roles: [Roles.admin],
 		sites: ["/sitefriendlyurl1", "/siteFriendlyUrl2"],
 		userGroups: ["usergroup1"]
+		customFields: [
+            "someField": "another value"
+        ]
 	)

 As you can see, you have to define a screenname, a first name, a last name and an emailaddress.
 These fields are all required to add a user.
-Then there are some association fields like roles, sites & userGroups, these fields aren't required.
+Then there are some association fields like roles, sites, userGroups and customFields, these fields aren't required.
 The field roles contains an array of the roles you want added for the user.
 See the chapter Roles on which roles you can use.
 The field sites contains an array of site friendly urls of the sites the user has to be a member of.
 The field userGroups contains an array of userGroup names that the user will be added to.
 If a role, site or userGroup can't be found with the provided name, it will not be added to the user.
+It is also possible to give a value to a custom field.
+Of course this custom field has to exist before you can give it a value here.
+CustomFields is a map where the key is the name of the custom field, and the value is the actual value you want to give it.
-If these fields aren't used at all the standard roles, sites & userGroups for a user are added as defined in the instance settings.
+If these fields aren't used at all, the standard roles, sites & userGroups for a user are added as defined in the instance settings.
 So for example, the following script is also correct:

 	create.user(